-China says will 'never surrender' on trade, Trump warns against retaliation
+China to impose tariffs on U.S. goods despite Trump warning

+WASHINGTON/BEIJING (Reuters) - China said on Monday it would impose higher tariffs on a range of U.S. goods, striking back in its trade war with Washington shortly after U.S. President Donald Trump warned it not to retaliate.

+China’s finance ministry said it plans to set import tariffs ranging from 5 percent to 25 percent on 5,140 U.S. products on a target list worth about $60 billion.
+It said the tariffs will take effect on June 1.

-WASHINGTON/BEIJING (Reuters) - U.S. President Donald Trump on Monday warned Beijing not to retaliate in an escalating trade dispute after China said it “will never surrender to external pressure.”
+The announcement came less than two hours after Trump warned Beijing not to retaliate after China said it “will never surrender to external pressure.”

+The White House and U.S. Trade Representative’s office did not immediately return a request for comment.

+Global equities fell sharply on Monday as hopes of an imminent trade deal between the world’s two largest economies were crushed.
+Major U.S. stock index futures were down about 2 percent.
+[MKTS/GLOB]

-The trade war between the world’s top two economies heightened on Friday after Trump hiked tariffs on $200 billion worth of Chinese goods, saying China reneged on earlier commitments made during months of negotiations.
+The trade war escalated on Friday after Trump hiked tariffs on $200 billion worth of Chinese goods, saying China had reneged on earlier commitments made during months of trade negotiations.

-Beijing vowed to respond to the latest U.S. tariffs.
+Beijing had vowed to respond to the latest U.S. tariffs.
 “As for the details, please continue to pay attention.
 Copying a U.S. expression - wait and see,” Foreign Ministry spokesman Geng Shuang told a daily news briefing on Monday.

-Trump warned China not to intensify the trade dispute and urged their leaders to continue working to reach a deal.
+Trump warned China not to intensify the trade dispute and urged its leaders, including President Xi Jinping, to continue to work to reach a deal.
 “China should not retaliate-will only get worse,” he said on Twitter.

 “I say openly to President Xi & all of my many friends in China that China will be hurt very badly if you don’t make a deal because companies will be forced to leave China for other countries,” Trump wrote.

-Global equities fell on Monday as hopes of an imminent trade deal were crushed.
-[MKTS/GLOB] [.N]

-The Republican U.S. president last week also ordered U.S. Trade Representative Robert Lighthizer to begin imposing tariffs on all remaining imports from China, a move that would affect an additional $300 billion worth of goods.
+Trump last week also ordered U.S. Trade Representative Robert Lighthizer to begin imposing tariffs on all remaining imports from China, a move that would affect an additional $300 billion worth of goods.

 Asked about the threat, Geng said: “We have said many times that adding tariffs won’t resolve any problem ...
 We have the confidence and the ability to protect our lawful and legitimate rights.”